datalad-handbook/book/docs/basics/101-127-procedures.rst

 form of procedures, and even write and distribute your own.

-Therefore, envision procedures as configuration helpers that can minimize technical complexities in a dataset -- users can concentrate on the actual task while the dataset is configured automatically with the help of a procedure.
+Therefore, envision procedures as helper-tools that can minimize technical complexities in a dataset -- users can concentrate on the actual task while the dataset is set-up, structured, processed, or configured automatically with the help of a procedure.
-Especially in the case of trainees and new users, applying procedures instead of doing configurations "by hand" can help to ease working with the dataset, as the use case :ref:`supervision` showcases.
+Especially in the case of trainees and new users, applying procedures instead of doing relevant routines "by hand" can help to ease working with the dataset, as the use case :ref:`supervision` showcases.

+.. rubric:: Footnotes

+.. [#f1] In theory, because procedures can exist on different levels, and
+         because anyone can create (and thus name) their own procedures, there can be name conflicts.
+If two procedures have the same name, but exist on different levels (e.g. a system-wide procedure and a dataset-specific procedure), the procedure closer to the dataset ``run-procedure`` is operating on takes precedence (e.g. the dataset-specific one takes precendence over the system-wide one).

+.. [#f2] Note that we simplify the level of procedures that exist within a dataset
+         by calling them *local*.
+Even though they apply to a dataset just as *local* Git configurations, unlike Git's *local* configurations in ``.git/config``, the procedures and procedure configurations in ``.datalad/config`` are committed and can be shared together with a dataset.
+The procedure level *local* therefore does not exactly corresponds to the *local* scope in the sense that Git uses it.